Capital punishment for homosexuality

 Capital punishment as a criminal punishment for homosexuality has been implemented by a number of countries in their history.
 It is a legal punishment in several countries and regions, all of which have Islamic-based criminal laws, except for Uganda.

 Gay people also face extrajudicial killings by state and non-state actors in some regions of the world.
-Locations where this is known to occur include Iraq, Nigeria, Egypt, Turkmenistan, Uganda, and Chechnya.
+Countries where this is known to occur include: Egypt, Iraq, Kenya, Nigeria, Senegal, Turkmenistan, Uganda, Russia, and as a general rule of thumb the vast majority of places where queer people's human rights/civil liberties are restricted by law.

 Imposition of the death penalty for homosexuality may be classified as judicial murder of gay people.

 In current state laws

 The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) reported in 2020 that in at least six UN member states—Brunei, Iran, Mauritania, Nigeria (some states in northern Nigeria), Saudi Arabia, and Yemen—homosexual activity is punishable by death.
 These six were joined in 2023 by Uganda, which became the only Christian-majority country (82% Christian in 2024) with capital punishment for some consensual same-sex acts.
 Excepting Uganda, all countries currently having capital punishment as a potential penalty for homosexual activity base those laws on interpretations of Islamic teachings called sharia laws.
 One source states that in 2007 alone, five countries had carried out executions for homosexuality.
 In 2020, the ILGA stated that Iran and Saudi Arabia were the only countries in which government-sanctioned executions for consensual same-sex sexual activity had taken place since 2000.